MicrosoftDocs/xamarin-docs/docs/ios/platform/sirikit/implementing-sirikit.md

 ```

 > [!IMPORTANT]
-> **NOTE:** Siri treats custom vocabulary as hints and will incorporate as much of the terminology as possible.
+> Siri treats custom vocabulary as hints and will incorporate as much of the terminology as possible.
 However, space for custom vocabulary is limited making it important to register _only_ the terminology that might be confusing, therefore keeping the total number of registered terms to a minimum.

 For more information, please see our [User Specific Vocabulary Reference](~/ios/platform/sirikit/understanding-sirikit.md) and Apple's [Specifying Custom Vocabulary Reference](https://developer.apple.com/library/prerelease/content/documentation/Intents/Conceptual/SiriIntegrationGuide/SpecifyingCustomVocabulary.html#//apple_ref/doc/uid/TP40016875-CH6-SW1).